cdelorme/smf_jquery_chatbox/ar-scripts/readme.txt

 [b]Important Info[/b]:

-This ChatBox requires jQuery, but to prevent duplicate copies it is not installed by the install script.
-Please add jQuery to your themes from an API such as Google, or upload your own copy.
+This ChatBox required jQuery but to prevent duplicate copies of jQuery from being installed (which can potentially break a site) it is expected that you will add this yourself.
+This script has been tested with jQuery versions as old as 1.6, but it would be advisable to use the Google API or upload a newer version.

-The ChatBox supports a variety of modern JavaScript communication objects and support tools, and will fall-back to basic AJAX if they are unsupported.
-These tools include EventSource (SSE/Server-Sent Events), WebSockets, and SharedWorker.
-It also works with basic AJAX both short and long polling.

-Apache servers do not work well with long polling, and to take advantage of WebSockets you will want to install an event driven server such as node.js.
-Example code has been included with the package, as well as some basic instructions.

-The BitBucket source has comprehensive documentation on how to configure and manually adjust every component of the ChatBox.
+The ChatBox is a jQuery Plugin, which makes it easy to create instances and modify or extend.
+The administrative script should give you a good idea as to the possibilities.

+Currently the chatbox supports short and long AJAX polling.

+Apache servers are known to have problems with long polling, so be sure to test your configuration before pushing live if you intend to try Long Polling.

+For more comprehensive documentation please check out the BitBucket source, or you may open the markdown README included with this package.

+[b]Future Revisions[/b]

+Currently working to update the script so it supports SharedWorkers.
+This addition would eliminate the load on supported browsers for users who keep multiple open tabs by sharing a single polling process.

+The system has the code in place for WebSockets, but this is an untested feature.

+WebSockets are best used with an event driven server, such as node.js.
+In the future a revision will be released with a functional node.js script for demonstration and implementation.

 [b]Features[/b]:
 [list]
-	[li][i][u]Users[/u][/i]
-- User-selectable & Stored Colors
+	[li]User-selectable & Stored Colors[/li]
-- AJAX Short & Long Polling
+	[li]AJAX Short & Long Polling
-- EventSource (Server-Sent Events)
-- WebSockets
-- SharedWorker to eliminate load from multi-tabbed browsing
-- Ability to Ban Users
+	[li]Ability to Ban Users[/li]
-- Ability to Delete (hide) Messages
+	[li]Ability to Delete (hide) Messages[/li]
-- Page to manage Banned Users (un-ban)
+	[li]Page to manage Banned Users (un-ban)[/li]
 [/list]

 [b]Compatibility[/b]:
+- 2.0.3
 - 2.0.2